-While templating and optimizing workflows can speed up in-visit documentation, it’s important that physicians aren’t importing non-static patient health information into every note without updating or confirming its status.
+While templating and optimizing workflows can speed up in-visit documentation, it’s important that clinicians aren’t importing non-static patient health information into every note without updating or confirming its status.
 Examples of fluid patient health data include things like self-reported smoking status — information that is likely to change between visits.
 Mindlessly importing this information into any subsequent patient note can pose risks to documentation efficacy.
 This is why it’s important to give patients access to their electronic health records and ask them to update or confirm non-static information — a process that is now being required and enforced by the federal government.

 In April 2021, the United States government implemented the 21st Century Cures Act, which requires care providers to make available notes regarding consultation, history, procedures, and progress (among others).
 This access is designed to increase transparency and patient understanding of conditions, care plans and expected outcomes.

 In addition to the positive health outcomes that this level of transparency can create, giving patients access to their electronic health record can ensure patients and providers are on the same page, specifically in regards to historical patient information.
 It’s also quite likely that in the coming years appointment management programs like EZ Arrival will grow to include patient confirmation of health information, specifically of non-static data like the smoking status example listed above.
-Physicians wary of blindly importing pre-recorded health history might consider taking advantage of these methods to help expedite in-visit documentation while also offering increased likelihood of positive outcomes and patient satisfaction.
+Clinician wary of blindly importing pre-recorded health history might consider taking advantage of these methods to help expedite in-visit documentation while also offering increased likelihood of positive outcomes and patient satisfaction.